Richard Tarlton: Career

 In addition to his other talents, Tarlton was a fencing master.
 He wrote at least one play, The Seven Deadly Sins (1585); though it was enormously popular in its day, no copy has survived.
 Besides ballads and a play, Tarlton wrote several pamphlets starting in the 1570s, one of which was A True report of this earthquake in London (1580).
 These were apparently genuine, though after his death a variety of other works were attributed to him as well.
 Gabriel Harvey refers to him as early as 1579, indicating that Tarlton had already begun to acquire the reputation that rose into fame in later years.
 That fame transcended the social limits that judged players to be little more than rogues.

 Tarlton, according to one of his sons, gambled away the family's entire fortune.
-Tarlton lived in Drayton Manor House, Hanwell where he rumoured to be buried.
+Tarlton lived in Drayton Manor House, Hanwell where he is rumoured to be buried.
 Drayton Manor is now Drayton Manor High School.

 Tarlton made his last will on 3 September 1588, describing himself as "Richard Tarlton, one of the Grooms of the Queen's Majesty's Chamber".
 In the will he entrusted the son he had illegitimately fathered, Philip Tarlton, to the care of "my most loving mother, Katherine Tarlton, widow, and my very loving and trusty friends Robert Adams, gentleman, and my fellow, William Johnson, one also of the Grooms of her Majesty's Chamber".
+He died on 5 September, at the home of Emma Ball, a "woman of bad reputation" and was buried the same day at St Leonard's, Shoreditch.